nbulischeck/debugfs-backdoor/README.md

 # Misusing debugfs for In-Memory RCE

+This repo contains code that demonstrates a method of code execution using debugfs and netfilter in a loadable kernel module.

 ## Overview

 debugfs is a simple-to-use RAM-based file system specially designed for kernel debugging purposes.
 It was released with version 2.6.10-rc3 and written by Greg Kroah-Hartman.

+Netfilter is a framework in the Linux kernel that allows kernel modules to register callback functions called hooks in the kernel's networking stack.

+Both debugfs and Netfilter have very legitimate (non-malware related) uses. debugfs obviously provides debugging purposes while also exposing information from the kernel to userspace.
+Netfilter is commonly used to implement filtering or modifying rules for packets.
+Those familiar with `iptables` may find it interesting that it uses customized Netfilter hooks.

 ## debugfs Chart